 In the recently issued document on Guidelines for Prevention and Control of COVID-19 Infection in Medical Examination and Treatment Facilities, the Ministry of Health said that SARS-CoV-2 is the virus that causes COVID-19, which broke out and caused a global pandemic since the end of 2019.

 The World Health Organization (WHO) has declared an end to the global public health emergency for COVID-19 from May 2023.
-However, WHO continues to recommend that countries maintain basic precautions and continue epidemiological surveillance to promptly detect new variants.
+However, WHO continues to recommend that countries maintain basic prevention measures and continuous epidemiological surveillance to promptly detect new variants.

-The Ministry of Health's guidelines state that SARS-CoV-2 is transmitted mainly through: Droplets, from respiratory secretions when a sick person coughs, sneezes, talks, or breathes heavily, spreading over close distances (under 2 meters).
-Contact, through hands touching surfaces contaminated with secretions containing the virus, then bringing them to the eyes, nose, or mouth.
+The Ministry of Health's guidelines state that SARS-CoV-2 is transmitted mainly through: Droplets, from respiratory secretions when the patient coughs, sneezes, talks, breathes heavily, spreading over close distances (under 2 meters).
+Contact route, through hands touching surfaces contaminated with secretions containing the virus, then bringing them to the eyes, nose, or mouth.
 Airway, through small aerosol particles suspended in the air, especially in closed, poorly ventilated environments or when performing aerosol-generating procedures.

 Regarding infection prevention and control measures, the Ministry of Health's guidelines clearly state the need for early detection and timely isolation.
-Screening for respiratory symptoms and epidemiological factors at the infectious disease clinic or the reception area of the Emergency Department.
+Screening for respiratory symptoms and epidemiological factors at the infectious disease clinic or the Emergency Department reception area.

 Mild cases, no complications, no underlying diseases: treatment instructions and isolation at home or medical station.